 Trusting His plan for your everyday life is equally as important as trusting Him for your eternal life.

 God has richly blessed Matt and me with a beautiful family and more blessings than we can count.
-Our beautiful children are growing steadily in every way.
-Every day is by faith, that God would have His will in our lives.
-Especially since January 2, 2019, when God called Taylor to be home with him in heaven.
+Our incredible six children are growing steadily; they challenge me and bless me in every way.
+I am so very thankful for them.
+Each day we live by faith, that God would have His will in our lives.

-Each day we claim His promises and make the choice to run towards His plan, no matter what it includes.
+Each day we claim God’s promises and make the choice to run towards His plan, no matter what it includes.
+We are still learning how to take one more step.

 Rachel is the author of One More Step